Browse by Topic

 In January 2014, almost everyone will be required to have a health insurance plan.
 But a lot of people are already struggling to stay financially afloat.
 How will you be able to afford health insurance in 2014 if you can’t afford it now?

 The answer is simple.
-While health care reform will require you to buy health insurance, it’s also creating ways to help you pay for it.
+While health care reform requires you to buy health insurance, it’s also creating ways to help you pay for it.

 Medicaid